Video Data and AI Solutions Blog

 Why is Chain of Custody Important for Criminal Cases?

-Learn more about: best practices for protecting digital evidence.
+Read more about best practices for protecting digital evidence in our blog.

 If any discrepancies are found due to mishandling of digital evidence, it can be challenged anytime in the court and ruled inadmissible.